 The Rummy Nose Tetra (Hemigrammus rhodostomus) gets its name from the red patch at the base of its caudal (tail) fin.

-It has a wavy lateral line which gives it an almost "scaly" appearance.
-The fish is silvery-golden overall with two distinct black lines running horizontally across the body, one just behind the eye and another further back, near the dorsal fin.
+Its wavy lateral line gives it an almost “scaly” appearance.
+The fish is silvery-golden overall, with two distinct black lines running horizontally across the body, one just behind the eye and another further back, near the dorsal fin.

 They were first discovered in the Amazon River by H. E. Hildebrand in 1894, who referred to them as "Serrasalmo emarginatus."

-In 1903 they were redescribed by Eigenmann and Kennedy as Ptereleotris rhodostoma, which was later determined to be a synonym for Hemigrammus rhodostomus of H. E. Hildebrand.
+In 1903, Eigenmann and Kennedy redescribed them as Ptereleotris rhodostoma, which was later determined to be a synonym for Hemigrammus rhodostomus of H. E. Hildebrand.

 Table of Contents

-The substrate is normally sand or gravel, with some areas containing mud.
+The substrate usually is sand or gravel, with some areas containing mud.
 They like the environment to be heavily planted.

 Also Read: Silver Tip Tetra Guide

 This is an attractive fish with its striking red coloration.
-It is slightly smaller than the Neon Tetra, growing only to two inches in length.
-Its appearance is very similar to the Neon Tetra except for the red blotch on its tail.
+It is slightly smaller than the Neon Tetra, growing only two inches.
+Its appearance resembles the Neon Tetra except for the red blotch on its tail.

-They have a combination of fine, thread-like, and medium-sized teeth that help them to nibble on very small food items.
-Their body color can range from a brilliant red to various shades of pink.
-Their dorsal and anal fins are transparent, with the last few rays being deep red or nearly black.
+They have a combination of fine, thread-like, and medium-sized teeth that help them to nibble on tiny food items.
+Their body color can range from brilliant red to various shades of pink.
+Their dorsal and anal fins are transparent, with the last few rays deep red or nearly black.

-Pale silvery-blue dorsally fading to white ventrally; two distinct black stripes run horizontally across the body, one just behind the eye and another further back near the dorsal fin.
+Pale silvery-blue dorsally fading to white ventrally; two distinct black stripes run horizontally across the body, one just behind the eye and another near the dorsal fin.

 The black stripe on the caudal peduncle extends onto the base of the upper caudal rays.
-Dorsal, anal, and pelvic fins orange-red with black tips; pectoral fins transparent with dusky margins.
+Dorsal, anal, and pelvic fins are orange-red with black tips; pectoral fins are transparent with dusky margins.

 A black bar runs vertically through the eyes to the middle of the snout.
 It also has two black vertical bars on its body.